Obcell: Living conditions

 Cavalier-Smith argues that the most plausible location for obcells to survive and grow in number on Earth was by the land-water interface, not by oceanic seafloor vents.
-Due to their likely dependence on polyP and pyrophosphate for energy overAdenosine triphosphate ATP, obcells would likely congregate in areas where these minerals were formed in high concentrations.
+Due to their likely dependence on polyP and pyrophosphate for energy over adenosine triphosphate, obcells would likely congregate in areas where these minerals were formed in high concentrations.
 Polyphosphate could easily be formed by the seashore in "small salty pools, porous sediments, or protosoils."

 At lower temperatures, nucleic acids are more stable and shorter chain lipids can form membranes easier.
 Combined with their dependence on polyP and pyrophosphate, the lower temperatures at the land-water interface the most likely habitat for obcells to evolve.
 In these conditions, the extreme temperature changes and heterogeneity of external components could induce sharp changes in the structure and function of colonizing obcells which is more likely to lead to the evolution of protocells compared to stable temperatures and homogeneous external components.